Yellow-Team-Software/Django/README.md

 ## Activate Server
-activate the server in command prompt with command:
+Go into the folder count_proj and activate the server with command:
 ```
 python manage.py runserver
 ```